r0mankon/codey-in-tundra-ts/README.md

 npm run build
 ```

-\*If you use yarn you should know the yarn counterpart of these command. 😄
+\*If you use yarn you should know the yarn counterpart of these commands. :)